SoftwareHeritage/swh-alter/docs/usage.rst

   archive and create recovery bundles.
 For the latter, it needs to be able to retrieve data from Content objects (through an *objstorage*).
-- The ``restoration_storage`` section defines the storage which will be written to in case recovery bundles need to be resored.
+- The ``restoration_storage`` section defines the storage which will be written to in case recovery bundles need to be restored.
 Usually, this should be the same configuration as used for *loaders*.
 Write access is required.
 For the restoration to fully work, it also needs to be configured to write to an *objstorage* and a *journal*.